skillrepos/copilot-hands-on/labs.md

 ![Fork](./images/cpho73.png?raw=true "Fork")
 <br><br>

 3. After the fork is complete, click on the Copilot button at the top right.
 The Chat dialog will open with a text input and some suggested questions.
-Click on **"Tell me about this repository"** (or type it in).
+Click on the suggested prompt **"Give me a high level overview of this repo"** (or type your own question, such as "Tell me about this repository").
 Copilot will provide an overview of the project.
+(The set of suggested prompts changes over time — if you don't see that exact one, just type the question in.)

 ![Chat with Copilot](./images/cpho93.png?raw=true "Chat with Copilot")